Dustin Tokarski

-Dustin Michael Tokarski (born September 16, 1989) is a Canadian professional ice hockey goaltender who is currently an unrestricted free agent.
-He most recently played for the Chicago Wolves of the American Hockey League (AHL) while under contract to the Carolina Hurricanes of the National Hockey League (NHL).
+Dustin Michael Tokarski (born September 16, 1989) is a Canadian former professional ice hockey goaltender.
 He was born in Humboldt, Saskatchewan, but grew up in neighbouring Watson, which he considers his hometown.

 Tokarski led the Spokane Chiefs of the Western Hockey League (WHL) to the 2008 Memorial Cup and was named the top goaltender and most valuable player of the tournament.
 Tokarski then backstopped Canada to their fifth consecutive gold medal at the 2009 World Junior Ice Hockey Championships.
-He was originally drafted by the Tampa Bay Lightning in the fifth round, 122nd overall, at the 2008 NHL entry draft.
-In 2024 he was signed to a one-year two-way contract with the Carolina Hurricanes.
-He has won the American Hockey League's (AHL) Calder Cup twice: first with the Norfolk Admirals in 2012, and then with the Charlotte Checkers in 2019.
+He was originally drafted by the Tampa Bay Lightning of the National Hockey League (NHL) in the fifth round, 122nd overall, at the 2008 NHL entry draft, and also played in the NHL for the Montreal Canadiens, Anaheim Ducks, Buffalo Sabres, Pittsburgh Penguins, and Carolina Hurricanes, as well as in Europe with Löwen Frankfurt of the Deutsche Eishockey Liga (DEL) and Olimpija Ljubljana of the ICE Hockey League (ICEHL).
+He won the American Hockey League's (AHL) Calder Cup twice: first with the Norfolk Admirals in 2012, and then with the Charlotte Checkers in 2019.